All Collections

 Use Google Sheets to create a Windows .bat or Mac/Linux .sh script to rename your exported Fulcrum photos.

-Written by Joe Larson
+Written by Kat Kim

 Updated over a week ago